pimpale/govinDOS/docs/abi.md

   push rbp
   mov rbp, rsp

-  mov rax, 2
-  mov rbx, HELLO_WORLD_MSG
-  mov rcx, 5
-  call printf
+  ; Move the arguments into place

+  mov rax, 2 ; the total number of args to follow (always required) mov rbx, HELLO_WORLD_MSG ; The format string mov rcx, 5 ; the value to sub in call printf

+  ; Destroy stack frame
   pop rbp
   ret